 However, this is no excuse to not understand the process and plan effectively.
 Entering medicine requires targeted changes, not generalist advice.

 Put simply, we need to simulate the ranking process.
 Fortunately, we’re in a position where we have approximately 40% of all applicants using our resources and we know which of them received interview offers.
-We have reversed engineered ACER’s Merged Ranking Algorithm for applicants applying in 2019 for 2020 entry.
+We have reversed engineered ACER’s Merged Ranking Algorithm for applicants applying in the current application cycle.

-To do this, we need to take the data on 40% of the applicants and run a logistic regression.
-A logistic regression uses a simple dummy dependent variable: a value of 1 means an applicant received an interview and a 0 means they did not.
+To do this, we need to take the data on 40% of the applicants and run logistic regression.
+Logistic regression uses a simple dummy dependent variable: a value of 1 means an applicant received an interview and a 0 means they did not.
 From here, we choose what independent variables we need.
-Obviously that means we need a GAMSAT, GPA and portfolio score (for portfolio universities).
+Obviously, that means we need a GAMSAT, GPA and portfolio score (for portfolio universities).

 The logistic regression will sort all the scores for successful interview applicants, and similarly sort the scores for unsuccessful interview applicants.
 These scores will be separated by a linear boundary which is modelled by the logistic regression.